dexidp/dex/Documentation/storage.md

 * `password`: password for couchbase server authentication
 * `createifnotexists`: create a couchbase type bucket with the name specified in the "bucket" property if it does not exist
 * `quotaram`: bucket-ramsize with the bucket is going to be created
+* `ssl`: ssl setup for couchbase ssl connection
+  * `certFile`: path to the certificate

-The SSL configuration connection is not supported by GO SDK.
-More information in [ssl couchbase](https://docs.couchbase.com/server/4.1/developer-guide/ssl-connections.html) section.
+The SSL configuration connection is based in couchbase guide section [ssl couchbase](https://docs.couchbase.com/server/4.1/developer-guide/ssl-connections.html) section.

 The dex couchbase storage is implemented using couchbase [GO SKD](https://docs.couchbase.com/go-sdk/1.6/start-using-sdk.html)